 Hidden content cannot be automatically analyzed for accessibility rule violations.

 Visually hidden content must be accessible by both sighted and screen reader users.
-If there is a compelling reason to hide content from sighted users, there is usually a compelling reason to also hide that content from blind users.
+If there is a compelling reason to hide content from sighted users, there is usually a compelling reason also to hide that content from blind users.
 When the content is made available to sighted users, it makes sense to make it available to blind users as well.

-Content will be hidden from screen reader users (and all sighted users too) when
+Content will be hidden from screen reader users (and all sighted users too) when the CSS properties

 display: none or

 visibility: hidden are used.
 Changing CSS properties to

 display: inline, or using other display values makes the items available to screen reader users.